 Michigan Gambling And Taxes

-Paying any taxes stings, to be sure.
-However, it’s important that you know how and when the Internal Revenue Service might get involved when you visit one of Michigan’s casinos.
+It’s important that you know how and when the Internal Revenue Service might get involved when you win at the blackjack table or your favorite sportsbook.

 So, here is a guide for how taxes apply to your gambling winnings in Michigan, including how to claim your wins and deduct your losses.